jhorology/nks-presets-collection/README.md

 Raw preset data (*.pchk files) and some image files are not my property.
 I'm not lawer, but I think the use of these come under [fair-use](https://en.wikipedia.org/wiki/Fair_use).

-Download file is completely free, if you trust and believe fair-use.
+Download files are completely free, if you trust and believe fair-use.
 And offcourse you must be leagal user of these VSTi plugins.

 All otther script codes are licensed under MIT.